jcblw/vsvg-paths/README.md

 # vsvg-paths ( virtual SVG path )  [![Build Status](https://travis-ci.org/jcblw/vsvg-paths.svg?branch=master)](https://travis-ci.org/jcblw/vsvg-paths)

 vsvg path is a small lib to abstract the path data syntax for svgs into an json object.
+This help with manipulating points on the fly in javascript with ease.
+If you have an exsisting path data you can decode it into the structure as well.

 # Install